Lucy Tallon

 Lucy Tallon (born 2 March 2006) is a British sprinter.
 She was a silver medalist at the 2025 European Athletics U20 Championships in the 200 metres.

-Career
+Biography

 Tallon is from Kent and is a member of Tonbridge Athletic Club in Kent.
 She set a personal best of 23.55 seconds for the 200 metres whilst running at the Bauhaus Junior Gal in Mannheim, Germany, in June 2025.
 She won the England Athletics U20 Championships title over 200 metres in Birmingham, the following month in July.